alexkates/prettier-plugin-object-multiline/README.md

   e: 4,
 };

-// Default Prettier output (without this plugin) might look like:
+// Default Prettier output (without this plugin) might be:
 // const nestedObject = { a: 1, b: { c: 2, d: 3 }, e: 4 };
 // or
 // const nestedObject = {